Das Rheingold

 Opera

-Eve of the stage festival 'Der Ring des Nibelungen' by Richard Wagner
+Prelude to the stage festival 'The Ring of the Nibelung' by Richard Wagner

 Text by Richard Wagner